robertm1771/ClashLeaderBoard/README.md

 OoO Clash Leaderboards for Splitintwo gaming

 This page uses google API to get information from a googlesheet that displays times for the SplitIntwo Clash of the Operatos for the  Out of Ore game?

+We use github to render the page so hosting is not needed.
+It very low use so should have no effect on Github operations.